 - High levels of family involvement have been found to produce greater language development outcomes in deaf and hard of hearing children.

 - Acquiring a complete first language during early childhood is critical for later reading comprehension.

-- Learning two languages [that is, American Sign Language (ASL) and English] is advantageous for deaf and hard of hearing children.
+- Learning two languages (that is, American Sign Language and English) is advantageous for deaf and hard of hearing children.

-- A language foundation is an important factor in spoken language development.
+- A child’s language foundation is an important factor in spoken language development.